MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/About.md

 Describes how PowerShell providers provide access to data and components that would not otherwise be easily accessible at the command line.

 ### [about_PSSession_Details](about_PSSession_Details.md)
-Provides detailed information about Windows PowerShell sessions and the role they play in remote commands.
+Provides detailed information about PowerShell sessions and the role they play in remote commands.

 ### [about_PSSessions](about_PSSessions.md)
-Describes Windows PowerShell sessions (PSSessions) and explains how to establish a persistent connection to a remote computer.
+Describes PowerShell sessions (PSSessions) and explains how to establish a persistent connection to a remote computer.

 ### [about_PSSnapins](about_PSSnapins.md)
-Describes  Windows PowerShell┬« snap-ins and shows how to use and manage them.
+Describes PowerShell snap-ins and shows how to use and manage them.

 ### [about_Quoting_Rules](about_Quoting_Rules.md)
 Describes rules for using single and double quotation marks in PowerShell.